 As your online business evolves, the time comes when you need to delegate some of your tasks to someone else.
-Because I am currently part-timing as a senior advisor for a company hiring top-level experts for temporary tasks (called interim management), I have ample experience in interviewing people.
+As a senior advisor for a company hiring top-level experts for temporary tasks (called interim management), I have ample experience in interviewing people.
 In our mini-series of blog posts, Doug articulated the business rationale of team building, and now I will offer you a bit of insight into the hiring process itself.

 The process begins with your preparations: you should get acquainted with documents submitted by candidates.
 Start by checking the facts in the curriculum vitae or resumés.
 If something strikes you as illogical or missing, take a note for yourself.
 For example, if there is an odd loophole, a few years in between occupations, it is noteworthy, and you may want to check later with the candidate when you meet them in person.

 The first question you may want to ask during the personal interview (or online interview, given the pandemic) is about the candidate’s motivation.
 Why did he or she decide to change jobs; was there anything wrong with his or her previous one; and what is it that he or she expects from the new one.

 Studies show that people mostly resign because of interpersonal relationship issues.
 In other words, they have problems with their supervisors (people they report to, who are bosses rather than leaders or managers).
 It seldom happens that someone quits a job because they are unhappy about the work to be done or the package (meaning their salaries and all other benefits like bonuses, a company car, stock options, etc.) So, finding out about the candidates’ motivation will let you see if in the past they were having good reasons to feel unhappy in their previous occupation and their resignation was a smart move.

 A second question might be, as you are looking at the hard copy of the CV or Resumé in front of you, what the candidate’s main accountabilities were in their previous jobs.
 By asking this question you will get the full picture of their field of expertise and experience.